In This Guide:

 Check Everything:

-- All lights (including indicators, brake lights, number plate light)
+- All lights (headlights, indicators, brake lights, number plate light, interior)

 - Wipers and washers